asadm1234/chess_project/README.md

 # chess_project
-This is my chess stockfish project, and it uses arduino code and python
+This is my Arduino–Stockfish chess project.
+The Arduino controls an 8×8 LED board, an OLED screen for real-time evaluations, and button inputs, and it sends moves to a Python script that runs Stockfish.
+The two talk over serial, letting me play full games against an AI using a physical board.
+I made it to combine my love for chess with my interest in building things and figuring out how hardware communicates with code.